Fortenova Group Certified Among The Best Places To Work For 2024

 The certification reflects the Group's commitment to making every effort to achieve best employer status in terms of working conditions, and to being attentive and caring to each and every one of its employees.

-In a statement from Fabris Peruško, Fortenova Group's CEO and Member of the Board of Directors commented, "Within very short time we have received the second independent verification that our dedication to permanent improvements of working conditions and employee satisfaction in general have borne results.
-Even more importantly, through this certification process, this has been verified by employees from different companies and different markets where the Group operates."
+In a statement from Fabris Peruko, Fortenova Group's CEO and Member of the Board of Directors commented, 'Within very short time we have received the second independent verification that our dedication to permanent improvements of working conditions and employee satisfaction in general have borne results.
+Even more importantly, through this certification process, this has been verified by employees from different companies and different markets where the Group operates.'

 Fortenova Grupa places significant emphasis on employee well-being through various initiatives, including comprehensive health and wellness programs, professional development opportunities, flexible work arrangements, and a supportive organizational culture that encourages open communication and feedback.